Updated August 2023

-Technically, we're already in a recession, and as of this writing, the layoffs are starting (disturbingly, even in healthcare!).
-Lots of folks are tuning up their LinkedIn profiles, updating their résumés and stressing over cover-letter writing.
+Lots of folks are tuning up their personal marketing content: LinkedIn profiles, résumés and stressing over cover-letter writing.
 These tasks -- though sometimes stress-inducing -- are a smart way to shore up your value to your current employer and to catch the eye of recruiters and others who might be your next one.

 It’s crucial to have well-written and well-designed documents even in an age of algorithms.
 Keywords and clear fonts are important.
 But so are thoughtful prose and a clean, organized layout.